DeFiGeek-Community/landing-page/content/blog/development-report-feb-2023.en.md

 ## -Airdrop Tool-

 We are developing a airdrop tool using Merkle-tree.
+The contract has been developed and the UI is under development.

 Workflow specification: